Why study this course

-We aim to provide an exceptional environment for chemical education and undergraduate degrees reflect our current research strengths and interests, with final-year projects fully integrated in research groups.
-Your course of study has been carefully designed to enable you to realise your maximum potential.
+We aim to provide an exceptional environment for chemical education and our undergraduate degrees reflect our current research strengths and interests, with final-year projects fully integrated into our research groups.
+Your course of study has been designed to enable you to realise your maximum potential.
 We aim to deliver expert teaching and comprehensive pastoral care.

 Teaching is undertaken through a series of lectures, tutorials, workshops and practical classes.
 These are supported by material hosted on Learning Central, the University’s virtual learning environment.

-The major element of staff teaching is through lectures, typically 10-12 per week of 50 minutes duration.
+One major element of teaching is through lectures, typically 10-12 per week of 50 minutes duration.
 Subject matter is supported in various ways depending on the topic.
 This can include slides, computer presentations, handouts and course summaries.